-Lent is just around the corner.
 Typically two things happen at my house when we plan to fast during Lent.
-First, we forget it’s Lent until about a week in and second, we don’t make it all the way to the end before we give up.
+First, we forget it’s Lent until about a week in.
+Second, we don’t make it all the way to the end before we give up.

 One year we tried fasting from iPods, iPhones, and iPads.
 It lasted maybe a week.
 Ok fine, maybe a day.